rjrobinson/nffl/readme.md

 ####[4.4.2 Lineup Adjustments]

-If at anytime a owner does not set their line up, and violates the anti-tanking clause, the comisher will ask for a vote on to set that owners line up
+If at anytime a owner does not set their line up, and violates the anti-tanking clause, the commissioner  will ask for a vote on to set that owners line up

 ####[4.4.3 Errors?]

-If you have proposed a trade, created a waiver wire request, or accidently dropped a player YOU MUST EMAIL THE COMMISH ASAP.
+If you have proposed a trade, created a waiver wire request, or accidentally dropped a player YOU MUST EMAIL THE COMMISH ASAP.
 The time stamp on the email should be within 2 hours of the accidential add, drop what have you.

 ####[4.5 Bye-week Penalties]